CRISES-URV/eVerification-2/README.md

 ##License

-This software is released under BSD 3-clause license which is contained in the file https://github.com/CRISES-URV/eVerification-2/blob/master/LICENSE`LICENSE`.
+This software is released under BSD 3-clause license which is contained in the file <a href="https://github.com/CRISES-URV/eVerification-2/blob/master/LICENSE">LICENSE</a>.

 ##Future Work